-The following discussion of predicted pedestrian wind conditions is accompanied by Figures 3A-3D (following the main text) illustrating the seasonal wind conditions at grade level.
+The following discussion of predicted pedestrian wind conditions is accompanied by Figures 3A-3D (following the main text) illustrating the seasonal wind conditions at grade level, and Figures 4A-4D illustrating the seasonal wind conditions within the common amenity terraces.
 The colour contours indicate various comfort classes predicted for certain regions.
 Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green, standing are represented by yellow, strolling by orange, and walking by blue.
+In addition, Figures 5A and 5B illustrate the percentage of time that areas at grade and within the elevated amenity terraces, respectively, are predicted to be suitable for sitting during the summer season.
 Pedestrian comfort is summarized below for each area of interest.

-5.1 Wind Comfort Conditions
+5.1 Wind Comfort Conditions - Grade Level